-A selection of petrol and diesel engines, as well as a plug-in hybrid offering that’ll join the range later in the year.
+A selection of petrol and diesel engines, as well as a plug-in hybrid.
 Things kick off with a 1.0-litre TCe 100, which has just 99bhp and 118lb ft.
 While 13.3 seconds to 62mph is definitely slow, if you give this engine a good boot it’s surprisingly tractable.
 Majority town users will be more than happy with the power on offer, and it’s not above the occasional motorway jaunt either.

 It’s spoiled by a notchy five-speed manual, though, so we’d go for the 1.3 TCe 130 instead.
 128bhp and a much chunkier 177lb ft come from four cylinders, rather than three – so it’s both smoother and more powerful, albeit slightly more droning at speed.
 A six-speed manual is standard, but you can opt for a seven-speed dual-clutch auto, badged EDC.